maeeast/frontend-nanodegree-arcade-game/README.md

 Customizations for hero and enemy placement, speed, and movement are made in js/app.js The game loading is run through js/engine.js (If you want to switch out images make sure you load them on line 189)

+To run the game locally download/clone the repository and open index.html in browser.

 Game Play
 ========